cynici/cynici.github.io/_posts/2023-04-20-sudo_x11_over_ssh.md

 1. ssh to remote machine
 2. *whatever-x11-application*

-It gets a bit complicated when you need to run both.
+It gets a bit complicated when you need to do both - to run an X11 application as root user on a remote machine.
 In my case, I wanted to run `gparted` as *root* on a remote linux machine.

 1. Enable X11 forwarding on remote machine, */etc/ssh/sshd_config*